 Kafka Tutorial - Producer and Consumer using SpringBoot

-In the previous post Kafka Tutorial - Java Producer and Consumer we have learned how to implement a Producer and Consumer for a Kafka topic using plain Java Client API.
+In the previous post Kafka Tutorial - Java Producer and Consumer, we learned how to implement a Producer and Consumer for a Kafka topic using the plain Java Client API.

-In this post we are going to look at how to use Spring for Kafka which provides high level abstraction over Kafka Java Client API to make it easier to work with Kafka.
+In this post, we are going to look at how to use Spring for Kafka, which provides a high-level abstraction over the Kafka Java Client API to make it easier to work with Kafka.

 You can find the source code for this article at https://github.com/sivaprasadreddy/kafka-tutorial